felipeall/transfermarkt-api/README.md

 by applying web scraping processes and offering a RESTful API service via FastAPI.
 With this service, developers can seamlessly integrate Transfermarkt data into their applications, websites, or data analysis pipelines.

+Please note that the deployed application is used only for testing purposes and has a rate limiting feature enabled.
+If you'd like to customize it, consider hosting in your own cloud service.

 ### API Swagger
 https://transfermarkt-api.vercel.app/